 To back up or restore the report server database, move a report server database, or recover a report server database, you can use SQL Server Management Studio, the Transact-SQL commands, or the database command prompt utilities.
-For instructions, see Moving the Report Server Databases to Another Computer in SQL Server Books Online.
+For instructions, see Moving the Report Server Databases to Another Computer (SSRS Native Mode) in SQL Server Books Online.

 To copy existing database content to another report server database, you can attach a copy of a report server database and use it with a different report server instance.
 Or, you can create and run a script that uses SOAP calls to recreate report server content in a new database.
 You can use the rs utility to run the script.

 To manage connections between the report server and report server database, and to find out which database is used for a particular report server instance, you can use Database Setup page in the Reporting ServicesConfiguration tool.
 To learn more about the report server connection to the report server database, see Configure a Report Server Database Connection (SSRS Configuration Manager).